lardemua/SmObEx/README.md

 ## Week 14

+- [x] Use interactive markers to evaluate a pose
+- [x] Implemented MoveIt! controls to test pose moving the robot
+- [x] Frustum color changes accordingly to pose score
+- [x] Update the score formula
--[ ] Find the center of the unknown clusters
+- [ ] Find the center of the unknown clusters

 # Built with